Pattern Blindness: Why Your Brain Misses Patterns & How to Fix It

 Both forms occur when the brain prioritizes one processing style at the expense of the other.
 This is not a flaw — it’s cognitive specialization that can be trained.

-4. Why Gamers Experience Pattern Blindness (The Missing Angle Online)
+4. Why Gamers Experience Pattern Blindness

-Pattern blindness is extremely common in gaming — yet no SERP result explains why.
+Pattern blindness is extremely common in gaming—yet no SERP result explains why.
 Gaming involves unique cognitive demands:

 High Movement Environments